There are a number of potential issues with indexing that may need investigation, such as:

 Usually, having a look at the trace will allow to see what is wrong (e.g.: a configuration issue or missing filter), and solve the problem.

-In case of indexer misbehaviour (e.g. using too much memory, you should run tail -f on the log to see what is going on.
+In case of indexer misbehaviour (e.g. crashing or using too much memory), you should run tail -f on the log to see what is going on.

 If this is not enough, please open a tracker issue and attach or link to the log data, or just email me (jfd at recoll.org).